Its just 3 weeks before the financial year 2018-19 ends and so we present you with 5 things you should do before this FY

 1. File Pending Income Tax Return:

-Ideally you should have filed your income tax return for FY 2016-17(AY 2017-18) by July 31, 2017.
-But in case you have not filed it by now, do it before March 31, 2018 as with new rules you cannot file your returns after this due date.
-You should be careful while filing your IT returns because this cannot be revised on a later date.
-Also if there is tax due, you will need to pay penalty of 1% per month from April 2017 till date.
+Ideally you should have filed your income tax return for FY 2017-18(AY 2018-19) till now.
+But in case you have not filed it by now, do it before March 31, 2019 as with new rules you cannot file your returns after this date.
+If there is tax due, you will need to pay penalty of 1% per month from April 2018 till date.

 Also Read: How to File Income Tax Return?